 If we are unable to meet our debt service obligations, we may need to reduce capital expenditures, restructure or refinance our indebtedness, obtain additional equity financing or sell assets.
 We may be unable to restructure or refinance our indebtedness, obtain additional equity financing or sell assets on satisfactory terms or at all.
-In addition, our ability to incur additional indebtedness will be restricted by the terms of the Amended and Restated Senior Credit Facility, the indenture governing the 5.1/8% senior notes, the indenture governing the 7.3/4% senior notes and the indenture governing the 6.625% senior notes.
+In addition, our ability to incur additional indebtedness will be restricted by the terms of the senior credit facility, the indenture governing the 6.625% senior notes, the indenture governing the $5\frac{1}{8}\%$ senior notes and the indenture governing the notes.